Bret and Valerie McAlpin

 Reformed University Fellowship — Belhaven University

 Bentley has been married to his wife, Sarah Love, for over 10 years.
-They have four children that keep them on their toes: Lila Grace, Annie, Luke, and Camp.
-Bentley is originally from Meridian, MS and Sarah Love from Jackson, MS. Both of them graduated from the University of Mississippi in 2006 and 2007 where they both met and each came to understand the gospel in a saving way due in large part to the campus ministries they attended and the Christian friends they knew.
-This ignited a passion in them for ministry to college students which led them to work with CRU for three years - one year at Ole Miss and then two years abroad in Salerno, Italy.
-From there, Bentley went on to work for three years as a pastoral intern at Palm Vista Community Church in Miami, FL before returning back to Jackson in 2014 to attend Reformed Theological Seminary, from which he graduated in 2017 with his Masters of Divinity Degree.
+They have four children: Lila Grace, Annie, Luke, and Camp.
+Bentley is originally from Meridian, MS and Sarah Love from Jackson, MS. After graduating from the University of Mississippi in 2006 and 2007, Bentley and Sarah Love worked with CRU for three years.
+Bentley then served as a pastoral intern at Palm Vista Community Church in Miami, FL before returning to Jackson to attend Reformed Theological Seminary, where he graduated in 2017 with his MDiv.
 Through these experiences, the Lord has built in Bentley a passion for the gospel of Jesus Christ, a desire to minister God's powerful word, a love for people, and a heart for the local Church.
 As a result, he couldn't be happier to be serving with RUF and he sincerely believes that RUF at Belhaven is an incredibly important work.

 Dale and Susan Ellison are from Jackson, Mississippi.
 They have 5 children, three of whom are with them in Peru.
 Dale is an elder at Iglesia Cristo Restaurador in Trujillo and serves as director Christian Education (Geneva School) for Peru Mission.
 Dale has been serving in Peru since 2007.